natenichols/constexpr-typeinfo-less/typeinfo-less.md

 Concepts shall be ordered first by name, then by template arguments.

 `sort_key(f<int>) = (concept, (f, (type, int), (lambda, 0)))`

+# FAQ

+*Why should this be standardized?*

+Currently, type_info::before only provides implementation defined type order.
+This means that two different compilation units could order a type differently.
+Doing this would allow portable typesets across compilers.

 # Acknowledgements